OxWearables/ukb_download_and_prep_template/docs/relabel.rst

 ##############################################################
-Relabelling and recoding a participant data :code:`.csv` file
+Relabelling and recoding participant data
 ##############################################################
 You should have an extracted :code:`ukb12345.csv` file (extracted from :code:`.enc_ukb` file) to work with (if not, see `this section <https://ukb-download-and-prep-template.readthedocs.io/en/latest/download.html>`_).
 It should look something like this: